NEONScience/NEON-Data-Skills/_posts/workshops/2014-10-29-NEON-HDF5-HSIImagery.md

 After completing this workshop, you will:
 <ol>
 <li>Know what the hyperspectral remote sensing data are</li>
-<li>Know How to create and read from HDF5 files containing spatial data in R.</li>
+<li>Know how to create and read from HDF5 files containing spatial data in R.</li>
 <li>Know they key attributes of raster data that you need to spatially locate raster data in R.</li>
 </ol>